Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: I -- The Ergodic Case: Numerical Results

 \section{Numerical Results}

-In this section we present numerical results obtained using implementation of the methods described in the previous sections.
+In this section we present numerical results obtained using implementations of the methods described in the previous sections.
 Algorithm 1 refers to the method based on minimization of the cost functional introduced in Section~\ref{sub:periodic_numerics}.
 Algorithm 2 refers to the DGM method described in Section~\ref{sec:DGM}.
-We have used feed-forward neural networks implemented in \texttt{TensorFlow} with at most $3$ hidden layers, each layer having at most $20$ units, with the exception of the the last test case (see Test Case 5 below).
-We have used Adam procedure for the gradient-based optimization.
-The results are presented on the unit torus (i.e., $[0,1]^d$ with periodic boundary conditions) instead of $\TT^d = [0,2\pi]^d$ as in the previous sections.
+The implementations have been done in \texttt{TensorFlow}.
+The details of the neural network architectures are specified below.
+We used Adam for the gradient-based optimization.
+The results are presented on the unit torus (i.e., $[0,1]^d$ with periodic boundary conditions) instead of $\TT^d = [0,2\pi]^d$ as in the text.